 - Perform EVMS Surveillance Reviews of contractors with projects that have a TPC between $50M and $100M.

-The core functions the CE&A Program & Policy Division will provide to EMCBC Serviced Sites include:
+The core functions the Program & Policy Division will provide to EMCBC Serviced Sites include:

 - Environmental Management (EM) Strategic Planning Support.